chonglab-pitt/chonglab-pitt.github.io/_pages/join_us.md

 **Diversity** - We seek to make science a global, inclusive effort in all aspects ranging from hosting visitors to organizing conferences to citing relevant work in our publications.

-**Balance** - We value work/life balance and maintain a tidy work space for a clear mind.
+**Balance** - We value work/life balance and maintain a tidy lab for a clear mind.

 {% include figure image_path="/assets/images/pittsburgh.jpg" alt="Pittsburgh Panorama" %}